 Health Benefits of Biotin

 B vitamins serve hundreds of important functions in your body.
 They help your body break down fats, proteins, and carbohydrates to create energy, and they influence your stress response and brain chemistry.
-Unlike other vitamins, such as vitamin C or vitamin D, there are many types of B vitamins.
-Each plays its own role in helping to maintain how your body functions.
+There are several different B vitamins, and each plays its own role in helping to maintain how your body functions.

 Your body uses biotin to process any food you eat into usable energy, and any food not used for energy into fat.
 Because your body needs biotin for this process, a deficiency can cause health problems like fatigue, weight gain, and weight loss resistance.

 Because the body cannot synthesize biotin, it must be consumed through food or supplements.
 While it's possible to get enough biotin from your diet, it's common to be lacking in this nutrient.

 Symptoms of Biotin Deficiency May Include:

 Biotin is essential for the development of white blood cells1.
 These defense mechanisms in your immune system work to protect your body against viruses and bacteria that can make you ill.

 Biotin, along with other B vitamins, plays a role in neurotransmitter activity and protection against premature brain aging,2 and supports healthy cognitive function.
 It can also help regulate your mood due to its role in synthesizing hormones responsible for positivity.

 Biotin increases insulin production and stimulates glucokinase, an enzyme in the liver that promotes glycogen synthesis.
 This is why it helps to balance blood sugar levels.
 Biotin supplementation has been shown to help maintain normal blood sugar levels in those with chronically high blood sugar3.